-- C. Each dwelling unit shall have a private (walled) patio or balcony not less than 300 square feet in area or 25 percent of the dwelling unit size, whichever is less.
-These requirements may be reduced by the responsible review authority to 176 square feet for a balcony and 200 square feet for a patio if the balance of the required space is included in usable common open space areas. - D. Off-street parking spaces for multifamily residential developments shall be located within 150 feet from the building in which the dwelling unit is located (front or rear door) for which the parking space is provided. - E. Driveway approaches within multiple-family developments of 10 or more units shall be delineated with interlocking pavers, rough-textured concrete, or stamped concrete and landscaped medians. - F. Common laundry facilities of sufficient number and accessibility consistent with the number of living units and the Uniform Building Code shall be provided.
+- C. Each dwelling unit shall have a private (walled) patio or balcony not less than as required by the development standards.
+These requirements may be reduced by the responsible review authority by 20% if the balance of the required space is included in usable common open space areas. - D. Off-street parking spaces for multifamily residential developments shall be located within 150 feet from the building in which the dwelling unit is located (front or rear door) for which the parking space is provided. - E. Driveway approaches within multiple-family developments of 10 or more units shall be delineated with interlocking pavers, rough-textured concrete, or stamped concrete and landscaped medians. - F. Common laundry facilities of sufficient number and accessibility consistent with the number of living units and the Uniform Building Code shall be provided. - G. Each dwelling unit shall be plumbed and wired for a washing machine and dryer within multi-family developments of 10 units or less.

-- G. Each dwelling unit shall be plumbed and wired for a washing machine and dryer within multi-family developments of 10 units or less. - H. Management and security plans shall be submitted for review and approval for multifamily developments with 10 or more dwelling units.
+H. Management and security plans shall be submitted for review and approval for multifamily developments with 10 or more dwelling units.
 These plans shall be comprehensive in scope and submitted prior to Occupancy.
 (Prior code § 159.04.030(2)(J))